Welcome to Tumble Reeds MusicStudio! We offer private music lessons in bassoon, oboe, piano, theory, and recorder, and live music for special events.

 Margaret P. Fay

-In her spare time, Margaret enjoys running with her dog Roadie, board games, ping pong, baking, and exploring the world with her one-year-old son.
+In her spare time, Margaret enjoys running with her dog Roadie, board games, ping pong, imaginative play with her three-year-old, and working on her no longer top-secretproject: tap dancing while playing the bassoon.
 Margaret was thrilled to have been selected to appear on Season 2 of Canada's Smartest Person in Fall 2015.
 You can watch her go head-to-head with a surgeon, an engineer, and a football player through the CBC Canada's Smartest Person webpage.

-When he’s not performing, Graham enjoys raising his son Jasper, walking and skateboarding with his dog Roadie, running, tending to his fruit trees, ping-pong, board games, and making music with Margaret.
+When he’s not performing, Graham enjoys raising his son Jasper, walking and skateboarding with his dog Roadie, running, tending to his fruit trees, ping-pong, board games, and making music with his wife, who is a bassoonist.